 2018 POSITION LETTERS SECTION

-AB 1771 (Support) CHANGES TO THE REGIONAL HOUSING NEED ALLOCATION PROCESS – in Assembly Housing & Community Development Committee – April 11th
+AB 1771 (Support if Amended) CHANGES TO THE REGIONAL HOUSING NEED ALLOCATION PROCESS – in Senate Transportation & Housing Committee, Tuesday, June 26th

 AB 1804 (Support) CEQA INFILL EXEMPTION FOR COUNTIES – in Assembly Natural Resources Committee – April 9th – This bill would allow urbanized counties to use the existing categorical infill exemption for projects that meet the existing conditions that qualify for the exemption.